Gunstick/checkmate/Brainstorming.md

 4. generate the list of duplicated scanlines for STE

 # CPU time estimation
-Supposing one can generate 20 different scanlines per VBL, then the smalles square would be around 273/20=13.65 pixels
+Supposing one can generate 20 different scanlines per VBL, then the smallest square would be around 273/20=13.65 pixels

-Or to be able to draw the smalles square as 8 pixel wide, we need to be able to generate 273/8 = 34.125 scanlines/VBL
+Or to be able to draw the smallest square as 8 pixel wide, we need to be able to generate 273/8 = 34.125 scanlines/VBL

-This means the final CPU usage will determine the smalles checkerboard size.
+This means the final CPU usage will determine the smallest checkerboard size.

 # Nice to have section
 - some or all color changeable per line (background rasters, rasters per layer)